 Let’s make photos that other couples will want to emulate.

-The conversation usually starts with, “…so I saw a really cute [insert: Pinterest or Instagram idea] that had the bride and groom holding [insert: balloons, chalk boards, umbrellas, prop du jour] and thought we could do THAT!”
+The conversation usually starts with, “…so I saw a really cute [insert: Pinterest or Instagram idea] that had a couple holding [insert: balloons, chalk boards, umbrellas, prop du jour] and thought we could do THAT!”

 The short answer is YES, we can do what we saw another couple do on their session.
-I want record images of you two having fun and loving one another and if something has inspired you then I want to know.
+I want record images of you two having fun and loving one another and if something has inspired you then I want to know it.